Charges: Wisconsin nurse amputated man's foot without orders

 People are also reading…

 According to the complaint, the man was admitted to Spring Valley Health and Rehab Center after he fell at his home in March.
-The heat was not turned on and he suffered frostbite to both feet, leaving the tissue necrotic.
+The heat in his home was not turned on, and he suffered frostbite to both feet, leaving the tissue necrotic.
 His right foot remained attached to his leg by a tendon and roughly 2 inches (5 centimeters) of skin.

 While at the Spring Valley center, the man was getting separate care through St. Croix County hospice health workers.
 Brown worked at the center but was not a hospice nurse.